alihusayni/tll-next/content/immigration-solutions/application-for-employment-authorization-how-to-file-form-i-765.md

 [[cta]]

 The form can be filed online or by mail.
 However, before any of this, you should fill out the form.
-The latest update of the form is [here](https://www.tuanlelaw.com/wp-content/uploads/doc/i-765.pdf)for you to download (This version expires on 10/31/2025.
+The latest update of the form is [here](https://www.tuanlelaw.com/wp-content/uploads/doc/i-765.pdf) for you to download (This version expires on 10/31/2025.
 For the newest version, you should visit the [USCIS website](https://www.uscis.gov/i-765)).
 Some parts and terminologies can be confusing.
 To help the applicants, USCIS has published thorough instructions on how to complete Form I-765.